What are the effects of antibiotics on pain and swelling caused by inflammation or infection at the root of the tooth in adults?

 Data collection and analysis:

-Two authors screened the results of the searches against inclusion criteria, extracted data and assessed risk of bias independently and in duplicate.
-We calculated mean differences (MD) (standardised mean difference (SMD) when different scales were reported) and 95% confidence intervals (CI) for continuous data.
-A fixed-effect model was used in the meta-analysis as there were fewer than four studies.
-We contacted study authors to obtain missing information.
+Two review authors independently screened the results of the searches against inclusion criteria, extracted data and assessed risk of bias.
+We used a fixed-effect model in the meta-analysis as there were fewer than four studies.
+We contacted study authors to request missing information.
+We used GRADE criteria to assess the certainty of the evidence.

 Main results: